 Integrating NetSuite and Mailchimp allows for increased marketing and greater ease in customer interaction.
 Greater organization and targeting specification with audiences, segments, groups, and tags.
 Campaigns and automations allow you to instantly put your data to use for both marketing and customer interaction, while reports allow you to see how your automation's performance and results, as well as subscriber activity.
 This guide will show you a number of helpful ways in which you can put the data you have synced from NetSuite to use.

 The first step to maximizing your email marketing is creating the Mailchimp Configuration Record which involves connecting NetSuite to a Mailchimp audience.
 Usually, the best practice is to only utilize one audience if possible and to use tags, groups, and segments to organize contacts within that audience.
 If you do need to create more than one audience, this guide will cover that as well.

 There are some important things to note when it comes to saved searches and making sure that they operate correctly.
-If changes are made to the saved searches used in the configuration it is important that the results are not changed.
+If changes are made to the saved searches used in the configuration, it is important that the Results tab is not changed.
 Always check to make sure that the results are the same as the default saved search, even if you did not change the results, double-check to confirm that they are the same.